POLS5672 Global Development Debates

 - Students are able to (1) critically evaluate the various meanings of development and analyse how these meanings have developed in particular political, geographic and economic contexts; (2) trace the historical evolution of key development theories, appraising their strengths and limitations; (3) identify and describe the range of actors engaged in development policy and their relationships; (4) critically evaluate debates in the media regarding development issues; and (5) research, develop and deliver critical analyses of development policy and situate these within contemporary debates.

-- Typically this unit is assessed in the following ways: (1) seminar preparation and participation; (2) a research essay; and (3) analytical assignments.
+- Indicative assessments in this unit are as follows: (1) research essay and (2) test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.